-Slow Food Aberdeen City & Shire are organising the first World Buttery Championship, to be held on the 16th of June 2018 at North East Scotland College (NESCOL)’s Aberdeen City Campus.
+Slow Food Aberdeen City & Shire organised the first World Buttery Championship, held on the 16th of June 2018 at North East Scotland College (NESCOL)’s Aberdeen City Campus.

->

-> The competition will pit baker against baker in order to crown the best buttery in the world.
+The competition pitted baker against baker in order to crown the best buttery in the world.

->

-> Since then the buttery has changed significantly, as Event Coordinator Martin Gillespie explains;
+Since then the buttery has changed significantly, as Event Coordinator Martin Gillespie explains;

 “Over a number of years the traditional buttery recipe has been altered to the stage where it has become almost unrecognisable.
 In many cases, the commercial production of butteries has seen the original ingredients of butter and lard replaced with margarine and palm oil.
 Not only does this affect the taste and texture of the buttery but the use of non-sustainable palm oil has a negative environmental impact.”